 A majority of websites today are built with the main motif of converting the website visitors to customers.
 But how can anyone achieve this?
+Conversion Rate Optimization.
 There is a popular old saying that “You can only show a horse where to drink water, but you can never force him to drink.”
-Conversion optimization however, deals with how to make the horse thirsty and as a result, drink the water.
+Conversion Rate Optimization or CRO however, deals with how to make the horse thirsty and as a result, drink the water.

 Conversion optimization can be described as a series of testing, evaluations, and implementation.
 Everything can be tested separately right from the color palette to the content and placement of the text on the screen.
 This is done to determine which version is getting the most response from your visitors.
 When it comes to determining which version of your design gets the most conversion, it’s not a matter of guessing – what we do is test and get the necessary data and make educated adjustments to the design.
 We continue this process until we are able to get you the best possible conversion rate.

 According to recent statistics, if $92 is spent on getting clients, only $1 is spent on businesses conversion.
 With conversion rates typically hanging between 1 & 2%, this implies that around 97% of website visitors don’t react to the call-to-action as they aren’t interested in what is being displayed or offered.
 A better approach to conversion optimization is to think the way visitors think.
 This will prompt questions like: What do visitors expect to see and where do they expect to see it?

 In a case where you have a great website but are losing traffic, we’ll take a critical look at your data analytics to find out what is making your web traffic drop off, and to avoid future occurrences, we will create a solid optimization strategy.
 Also, if you did not set up Google Analytics appropriately, it’s our duty to set it correctly for you, so you can easily spot issues in the future.